Master this 5-Step Negotiation Process

 Tips for Successfully Navigating the Negotiation Process

-Below are several best practices you should be aware of when entering or approaching a negotiation.
+Below are several best practices you should know when entering or approaching a negotiation.

 Build Value

-The definition of Value is perceived monetary worth by your prospect.
-In simple terms, exactly how much someone is willing to pay for a product or service.
-However, It is also how much someone considers something essential or beneficial; or has a high opinion of it.
+The definition of Value is your prospect’s perceived monetary worth.
+In simple terms, it is exactly how much someone is willing to pay for a product or service.
+However, it is also how much someone considers something essential or beneficial or has a high opinion of it.
 Use your negotiation skills to justify your price with evidence.

-Do you have qualitative or quantitative data you could present to your prospect to show why it’s worth what you’re asking?
+Can you present qualitative or quantitative data to your prospect to show why it’s worth what you’re asking?
 How about testimonials, case studies, and reviews?
 These are excellent ‘proof devices’ that demonstrate how valuable your offering is.

 Know When to Walk Away

-You might find instances during sales negotiations where the other party makes demands that your business just can’t facilitate; whether that involves radical amendments or colossal price reductions, it’s important to know that you have the option to walk away.
+You might find instances during sales negotiations where the other party makes demands that your business just can’t facilitate; whether that involves radical amendments or colossal price reductions, it’s important to know that you can walk away.

-However, it would be best if you tried first to slowly disengage from talks by displaying your dissatisfaction with how the process is evolving.
+However, it would be best if you tried first to slowly disengage from talks by displaying dissatisfaction with the evolving process.
 If the prospect isn’t picking up on your signals, gracefully bow out of sales negotiations to save you both from wasting time and effort.

 Leverage the Power of Emotion

-Although it’s standard advice to minimise emotion in negotiations – they’re often primary motivators of the other parties’ decision-making.
-This is why you must leverage the power of emotions during the negotiation process, so consider what does your prospective buyer care about?
+Although it’s standard advice to minimize emotion in negotiations – they’re often primary motivators of the other parties’ decision-making.
+This is why you must leverage the power of emotions during the negotiation process, so consider what your prospective buyer cares about.
 Once identified, tailor your messaging and approach them accordingly.
-It often helps if your solution addresses long-term goals in a personalised way.
+It often helps if your solution addresses long-term goals in a personalized way.

 Use Active Listening Skills

 By expressing genuine interest in the person in front of you, you’re making them feel valued, which builds trust quickly.
 That naturally creates a real personal connection.
-As the conversation progresses, you may find that you have common goals, ways in which you could help each other or even ideas that help your business with a specific need.
+As the conversation progresses, you may find that you have common goals, ways to help each other or even ideas that help your business meet a specific need.

 Close More Deals; Master the Negotiation Process